 - Lemon glaze – add a teaspoon or two of preserved lemon paste to the glaze for an amazing lemon glaze for bundt cakes

-- Create a lemon drizzle icing – by using only lemon juice to make the glaze
+- Create a lemon drizzle icing – use lemon juice to make the glaze

 FAQ